Where I'd Send You

 The conversation usually takes ten minutes and saves a lot of tabs.

 Greece, Grand Cayman, Costa Rica, a ski week.
-Tell me the occasion and I'll tell you where I'd send you.
+Tell me the occasion and I'll tell you where I'd send you and why.

 "Some hotels look extraordinary online and are exhausting in real life.
 My job is making sure you end up at the right one for you specifically."